kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 The division of responsibility is as follows:

-- database and admin panel - for texts, options, colors and editorial behavior;
+- database and admin panel - for texts, options, colors and revision behavior;
-- `settings.py` - for connecting project files and technical settings environment.
+- `settings.py` - for connecting project files and technical environment settings.

 ## When the admin is enough, and when you need your own CSS